rchari66/cst-assignment/README.md

 # open testsqs(in cst-assigment) project in any IDE and run Test.java class
 ```
 Note: For testing purposes I have hardcoded the queue url in Test.java file @line#60.
 You can customise it as per your requirements.

+## TODO-Enhancements/improvements:
+* Create Docker for the service
+* Health check has to check health of it's dependent services(like Jira and sqs)
+* Add localization for messages
+* Improve exception handling(Intercept exceptions and send custom messages to client)
+* Add addition mock tests to test jira & sqs services